-Second graders can focus on more specific goals of creating a work or art using only primary colors to create a 6 color palette.
+Second graders can focus on more specific goals of creating work or art using only primary colors to create a 6 color palette.

 Third and fourth grade students can learn about warm and cool colors plus why warm/cool colors or analogous colors work so well together.

 By fifth and sixth grade, students have experience with color theory basics.
 Now children can use their knowledge to make choices in their art to help make for more successful compositions.

-Want to watch the Art Tutorial Video?
-Click HERE to view video on our Deep Space Sparkle Facebook Page
+Want to watch the art tutorial video on Facebook?
+Click here to view on the Deep Space Sparkle Facebook page.